What Are the Pros and Cons of Living in Seattle in 2025?

 (Source: Ishaan Kansal via Unsplash)

-While professionals, students, and families call Seattle home, that’s not to say there aren’t any older retirees in the area.
-Seattle has lots of healthcare facilities and green spaces throughout its many neighborhoods that older residents enjoy, but only 12.9 percent of the population is 65 and over.
+While professionals, students, and families primarily enjoy living in Seattle, that’s not to say there aren’t any older retirees in the area.
+Seattle has lots of healthcare facilities and green spaces throughout its many neighborhoods that older residents enjoy, but only 12.8 percent of the population is 65 and over.
 Those with limited mobility may find it harder to get around the city’s hills, and the weather can keep lots of retirees indoors most of the time.
 Not to mention the high cost of living in Seattle can be difficult for those who are retired and on a limited budget.

-No matter what you’re interested in, you can always find ways to explore new cultural experiences in Seattle.
+No matter what you’re interested in, you can always find new cultural experiences in Seattle.

 (Source: Adrian Celaya via Unsplash)